AnnaVargova/AutomationShield_wiki/BlowShield.md

-Note that the total cost of the above components and thus of the entire FloatShield is no more than $30 excluding labor and postage.
+Note that the total cost of the above components and thus of the entire BlowShield is no more than $30 excluding labor and postage.

 ## <a name="pcb"/>PCB
 The printed circuit board has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 The PCB is two-layer and fits within the customary 100 x 100 mm limit of most board manufacturers.
 The DIPTrace PCB layout and circuit schematics can be downloaded [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/Blow/BlowShield_PCB.zip) and [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/Blow/BlowShield_Circuit.zip), respectively, while the ready-to-manufacture Gerber files with the NC drilling instructions are available from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/Blow/BlowShield_Gerber.zip).